History of Tokyo: Post-war development

-In the 50s, power in Tokyo was spread from the center to around the city, as the fukutoshin (salellite cities) of Shinjuku, Shibuya, and Ikebukuro were promoted.
+In the 50s, power in Tokyo was spread from the center to around the city, as the fukutoshin (secondary city centers) of Shinjuku, Shibuya, and Ikebukuro were promoted.
 The Seibu department store chain started in Ikebukuro.
 American-style supermarkets opened in Tokyo, at first in the richer southwestern districts.
 They grew in the 60s when more people were wealthy.
 As rail and road networks expanded into rural areas, the former farming towns of Nerima, Kita, and Itabashi were repurposed as retail estate.
 In 1963, it was made illegal to keep a family automobile in the street space in front of a family home.
 This led to a massive replacement of front green spaces with parking spaces.

 The Tokyo Tower, a 333-meter tall steel tower resembling the Eiffel Tower, was built to transmit television signals, and symbolized Japan's future when it opened in 1958.
 Other notable buildings from this era were the National Diet Library, National Museum of Western Art, Tokyo Bunka Kaikan, Hotel New Otani Tokyo, and the Hotel Okura Tokyo.
 A trolleybus system operated in the 50s and 60s, and was replaced by buses and taxicabs.
 New Metro lines, the Marunouchi Line and Hibiya Line, opened.
 The second Tokyo rapid transit system, the Toei Subway, started in 1960 with the opening of the Toei Asakusa Line.
 Japan's Shinkansen high-speed railway opened in 1964, in time for the 1964 Summer Olympics.
 The first line was the Tōkaidō Shinkansen, which ran from Tokyo to Osaka.

 The Yoshiwara and Susaki red light districts were both destroyed in 1945.
 Yoshiwara turned back into a red light district, with 200 soaplands in 1990.
 Susaki rebuilt to be a quiet, conservative place.
 It was removed from the shoreline by landfills, losing one of its notable features.
 A new red light district opened at Hatonomachi, and was closed in 1958.
 That was when prostitution was outlawed, leading to protests, but the business survived.